StellarSand/privacy-settings/Privacy Settings/Windows-11.md

 #### App permissions
 - Review each permission and disable accordingly (choose which apps can have access to location, camera, microphone, notifications etc. If any app doesn't need something, turn it off.)
-- App diagnostics > App diagnostic access: Off
+- App diagnostics >
+  - App diagnostic access: Off
+- Text and image generation >
+  - Text and image generation: Off